 Should I bring my own bike?

 We find that if you are very tall, very short, or just hard to fit in general, it may make sense for you to bring your bike.
 But 99% of our customers find that the bikes we provide are perfectly adequate.
-Take a look at the detailed description on Our BIkes page and let us know if you have any questions.
+Take a look at the detailed description on Our Bikes page and let us know if you have any questions.

-Do you offer custom or private tours?
+Do you offer self-guided tours?